vmware-tanzu/tanzu-dev-portal/content/practices/3-column-retro/index.md

 1. Continue steps 5-7 until all cards have been covered, or only 5 minutes remain.

    {{< callout >}}
-   Tip: End this part of the retrospective with a “What went well” item.
+   **Tip**: End this part of the retrospective with a “What went well” item.
 This ensures the retrospective discussion ends on a positive note.
    {{< /callout >}}

 1. For the remaining 5 minutes, review the Action Items, making sure each item has a person or pair assigned.